jontrulson/conquest/docs/conquest-guide.md

 Be careful who you give CO status to, a bad CO can cheat, or otherwise disrupt a game.
-In addition, due to the fact that a CO is a member of the conquest group, a bad CO will be able to trash the common block, as well as other undesirable things.
+In addition, due to the fact that a CO is a member of the conquest group, a bad CO will be able to trash the common block, as well as other undesirable things (if the operator has an account on the machine where the server is running).

 A CO with permission to overwrite the system-wide conquest.conf file can call conqoper with the '-C' option to update the file with a newer